openebs-archive/openebs-docs/docs/tsg_install.md

  ###Troubleshooting

  1. Clear the partition on the partioned disk.
- 2. Run following command on the host machine to check any LVM handler on the device
+ 2. Run the following command on the host machine to check any LVM handler on the device
     ```
     sudo dmsetup info -Ccore@k8worker01 ~ $ sudo dmsetup info -C
     Name             Maj Min Stat Open Targ Event  UUID